 Virtual Workshop | Low-Tech Riverscape Restoration – Aug.
 11-14, 2020

-In lieu of the popular in-person Working Lands for Wildlife workshops about low-tech, process-based riverscape restoration, we are hosting a four-day virtual workshop focused on these techniques from August 11-14, 2020.
+In lieu of the popular in-person Working Lands for Wildlife workshops about low-tech, process-based riverscape restoration, we hosted a four-day virtual workshop focused on these techniques from August 11-14, 2020.

 This virtual workshop will introduce conservationists to ‘low-tech’ process-based approaches for restoring streams and their associated riparian areas (riverscapes) to benefit fish, wildlife, and working lands.
 Participants will learn principles guiding low-tech process-based restoration and become familiar with simple, hand-built tools, including Beaver Dam Analogues (BDAs) and Post-Assisted Log Structures (PALS), intended to mimic and promote specific ecosystem processes.
 Participants will gain basic skills in the planning, design, and implementation phases of project development.